 5. Surround yourself with creativity

-You might not naturally be a creative person, but maybe your co-worker or one of your employees is.
+You might not be a creative person naturally, but maybe your co-worker or one of your employees is.
 Surround yourself with their creativity.
 Bounce ideas off of them, and listen to the ideas they have.
 Over time, their creativity will start to rub off on you.
 It’s almost impossible to create great work all by yourself, so keep others close by.

 Maybe you’re feeling stuck while thinking about ideas or you can’t quite make your copy sound the way you want.